GoogleCloudPlatform/deploystack/README.md

 printf "CONGRATS!!!!!!! \n"
 printf "You got the end the of your test with everything working. \n" printf "$DIVIDER"
 ```

+## Testing
+In order to test teh

+## Testing this Repo
+In order to test the helper app in this repo, we need to do a fair amount of
+manipulation of projects and what not.
+To faciliate that the tests require a
+Service Account key json file.
+To faciliate this there is a script in
+`tools/credsfile` that will create a service account, give it the right access
+and service enablements, and export out a key file to use with testing.

 This is not an offical Google product.